ogusarenko/mke-docs/content/docs/release-notes/features-summary.md

 weight: 1
 ---

-The feature summary offers a high-level view of MKE 4k product functionality, as well as information on features that Mirantis is working to include in future releases of of the software.
+The feature summary offers a high-level view of MKE 4k product functionality.

 Available features
 ------------------